Mae Ping (F)

 Born: 1988 (Hongsa, Sayaboury)

 Date of rescue at the Mekong Elephant Park: 2016

-Kham Khoun is a gentle and calm elephant, with a sort of quiet strength.
+Kham Khoun is a gentle and calm elephant, with a sort of quiet strength, but you have to beware of the sleeping water as it can become aggressive during its musth periods.

 Kham Khoun arrived by truck in 2016 from the village of Ban Bimi.
 Since his birth, his owner has been the father of Noypeak.
 Noypeak has known him since he was a child and they have never been separated.
 He worked a few years as part of the logging industry.
 Kham Khoun is a stocky and powerful elephant.
 He has a piece of his trunk missing since he was 4 years old.
 He has since learned to live and feed himself despite this handicap.